Luis Callejas (Medellín, 1981) is a Colombian architect and urbanist, former founding Paisajes Emergentes and founder and director of lcla office

 Having obtained diverse recognition in multiple public space and landscape architecture competitions, Luis Callejas was awarded with the Architectural League of New York Prize for Young Architects in 2013 and selected as one of the world’s ten best young practices by the Iakov Chernikhov International Foundation in 2010.

 Before starting his own practice, Luis Callejas collaborated for two years in the renovation of the Medellín Botanical Garden, which played a key role in the recent urban transformation of the city of Medellin through public space interventions.

 In 2010 Luis Callejas completed the aquatic centre for the XI South American games, in association with Edgar Mazo and Sebastian Mejia, and in 2011 completed the renovation of "El Campin" Stadium in Bogotá Colombia.
 Both projects were commissioned through open international competitions.

-Since 2008 Luis Callejas has received diverse recognitions in sixteen design competitions.
+Since 2008 Luis Callejas has received diverse recognitions in twenty design competitions.

 Luis Callejas is the author of Pamphlet Architecture 33 (Princeton Architectural Press, 2013).
 The competition to select the author of PA33 asked previous authors in the series to nominate the architects and theorists whose work represents the most exciting design and research in the field today.
 Luis Callejas was selected as winner in 2012 and his book Pamphlet Architecture 33: Islands, Atolls, asks how architecture might critically repurpose its traditionally limited disciplinary tools in order to make a meaningful impact at a territorial scale.